saylordotorg/course_polsc323/Unit02.md

+---
+layout: default
+title: "POLSC323: European Politics"
+course_description: "An examination of historical and contemporary issues in European politics.
+Topics include the wars of religion, the pre-colonial era, the First and Second World Wars, and the formation of the European Union (EU)."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The European Union** <span id="2"></span> *In this unit, we will explore the institutions and policies of the European Union.
 The European Union represents the collective economic